cabo/ace-aif/draft-ietf-ace-aif.md

 {: #im-example title="An authorization instance in the AIF Information Model"}

-In this example, a device offers a temperature sensor `/s/temp` for read-only access and a LED actuator `/a/led` for read/write.
+In this example, a device offers a temperature sensor `/s/temp` for read-only access, a LED actuator `/a/led` for read/write, and a `/dtls` resource for POST access.

 As will be seen in the data model ({{data-model}}), the representations of REST methods provided are limited to those that have a CoAP method